marcel-last/ImpersonateToken/README.md

 ### Required Privileges
 For the process to succeed, the token of the calling process (i.e., the shell running impersonate_system.exe) must have the following privileges assigned (and the program will automatically attempt to enable them):
-1. SeDebugPrivilege: Required to open high-privilege target processes (like winlogon.exe) and their tokens.
+1. `SeDebugPrivilege`: Required to open high-privilege target processes (like_ winlogon.exe_) and their tokens.
-1. SeImpersonatePrivilege: Required by the CreateProcessWithTokenW function to create a new process using an impersonation-level token.
+1. `SeImpersonatePrivilege`: Required by the `CreateProcessWithTokenW` function to create a new process using an impersonation-level token.
 If the calling process's token is missing this privilege, the operation will fail with ERROR_PRIVILEGE_NOT_HELD (1314).

 ### Target Process Selection
 - Default Target: The default target is winlogon.exe because it reliably runs as the SYSTEM user, which is often the highest possible security context on a Windows machine.
-- Target Validity: If you specify a PID using the --pid switch, that process must exist and your calling process must have sufficient access rights (hence the need for SeDebugPrivilege) to query and duplicate its token.
+- Target Validity: If you specify a PID using the --pid switch, that process must exist and your calling process must have sufficient access rights (hence the need for `SeDebugPrivilege`) to query and duplicate its token.